top of page

 Michelin and their coveted stars have had an erratic love affair with fine dining in Leeds.

 An affair began in 1996 with the first Michelin* star awarded to Pool Court at 42, The Calls.
 Coupling with Racasse shortly after, who swiftly joined the soiree in 1997.
-Leeds then romanced two; one Michelin starred restaurants for the next three years.
-When Michelin's love of Racasse waned in 2000, Racasse lost its star.
+Leeds then romanced two; one Michelin-starred restaurants for the next three years.
+When Michelin's love for Racasse waned in 2000, Racasse lost its star.
 Only for Michelin to ignite a one-star romance with Gueller in 2002, the culinary honeymoon was over in just a year.
 The city's remaining one-star restaurant was divorced in 2006 and not so much as a fling for fourteen years.

 Except for two tables seating more than two guests, it was a solid showing of couples on the night.
 The no window, lower ground floor setting, and low lights make it an idyllic venue for a couple's night out.
 And where the food becomes what the Mona Lisa is to the Louvre - the key attraction.